cbrackley/capC-MAP/README.rst

 To install capC-MAP perform the following steps:

-1. Download the software and unzip into a directory in your home directory, or clone from github.
+1. Download the source code or clone from github.

 2. capC-MAP consists of a set of programs written in C++ and a Python package, which both need to be installed on your system.
-If you have root privileges on your system you can compile and install the C++ programs by running the following commands in the capC-MAP root directory
+If you have root privileges on your system you can compile and install the C++ programs by running the following commands in the capC-MAP package directory
    ::

      ./configure